hryalexis/toolbox-matlab-sentinel-1-sm-doris/README.md

   - Alexis Hrysiewicz (Laboratoire Magmas et Volcans)
   - Delphine Smittarello (IsTerre)

-The authors thank Louis-Philippe Rousseau for the reading functions of the Sentinel-1 SLC.
+The authors thank Louis-Philippe Rousseau for the distribution of his functions.